LeeMorinUCF/QMB6358F21/demo_03_version_control/README.md

 ### Cloning a Repository

-Once GitHub is open, the first step is *cloning* your repository.
+Once GitHub Desktop is open, the first step is *cloning* your repository.
 This makes a copy of the online repository and places it in a folder on your computer.
+Of course, the repository must already exist and you might create one through the browser, as described above.
 Click on ```File -> Clone repository...```.

 <img src="Images/GitHubClone1.png" width="750"/>